Xcel Energy (NASDAQ:XEL) Updates FY 2021 Earnings Guidance

 Xcel Energy (NASDAQ:XEL) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of $2.940-$2.980 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.970.
+The company provided earnings per share (EPS) guidance of $2.940-$2.980 for the period, compared to the Thomson Reuters consensus estimate of $2.970.
 The company issued revenue guidance of -.Xcel Energy also updated its FY 2022 guidance to $3.100-$3.200 EPS.

-Xcel Energy (NASDAQ:XEL) last announced its quarterly earnings results on Thursday, October 28th.
-The company reported $1.13 EPS for the quarter, missing the consensus estimate of $1.18 by ($0.05).
-The firm had revenue of $3.47 billion during the quarter, compared to analyst estimates of $3.41 billion.
-Xcel Energy had a net margin of 12.28% and a return on equity of 10.81%.
-Xcel Energy’s revenue for the quarter was up 9.0% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $1.14 EPS.
-On average, equities analysts predict that Xcel Energy will post 2.98 EPS for the current year.
+Xcel Energy (NASDAQ:XEL) last announced its quarterly earnings data on Thursday, October 28th.
+The company reported $1.13 EPS for the quarter, missing analysts’ consensus estimates of $1.18 by ($0.05).
+Xcel Energy had a net margin of 12.06% and a return on equity of 10.60%.
+The firm had revenue of $3.47 billion during the quarter, compared to the consensus estimate of $3.41 billion.
+During the same period last year, the business earned $1.14 EPS.
+The business’s revenue was up 9.0% on a year-over-year basis.
+As a group, research analysts forecast that Xcel Energy will post 2.97 EPS for the current fiscal year.

-Several research analysts recently commented on the stock.
-Morgan Stanley upgraded shares of Xcel Energy from an underweight rating to an equal weight rating and set a $65.00 target price on the stock in a report on Tuesday, October 19th.
-KeyCorp boosted their target price on shares of Xcel Energy from $74.00 to $75.00 and gave the stock an overweight rating in a research note on Tuesday, October 19th.
-Barclays upgraded shares of Xcel Energy from an equal weight rating to an overweight rating and boosted their price objective for the company from $75.00 to $76.00 in a report on Friday, October 1st.
-Bank of America upgraded shares of Xcel Energy from a neutral rating to a buy rating and upped their price target for the company from $67.00 to $72.00 in a report on Friday.
-Finally, Zacks Investment Research upgraded shares of Xcel Energy from a sell rating to a hold rating and set a $69.00 target price for the company in a report on Thursday, October 21st.
-Three equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $71.86.
+XEL has been the subject of a number of research reports.
+Bank of America upgraded shares of Xcel Energy from a neutral rating to a buy rating and raised their target price for the stock from $67.00 to $72.00 in a research note on Friday, October 29th.
+The Goldman Sachs Group upgraded shares of Xcel Energy from a neutral rating to a buy rating and raised their target price for the stock from $73.00 to $76.00 in a research note on Tuesday, October 12th.
+Zacks Investment Research upgraded shares of Xcel Energy from a sell rating to a hold rating and set a $69.00 target price for the company in a research note on Thursday, October 21st.
+KeyCorp raised their target price on shares of Xcel Energy from $74.00 to $75.00 and gave the stock an overweight rating in a research note on Tuesday, October 19th.
+Finally, Barclays upgraded shares of Xcel Energy from an equal weight rating to an overweight rating and lifted their price objective for the stock from $75.00 to $76.00 in a research note on Friday, October 1st.
+Three analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus price target of $71.86.

-In other Xcel Energy news, Chairman Benjamin G. S. Fowke III sold 54,348 shares of Xcel Energy stock in a transaction on Wednesday, September 1st.
-The shares were sold at an average price of $69.73, for a total transaction of $3,789,686.04.
-Following the transaction, the chairman now directly owns 200,555 shares of the company’s stock, valued at approximately $13,984,700.15.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Company insiders own 0.21% of the company’s stock.
+In other news, Chairman Benjamin G. S. Fowke III sold 54,348 shares of the business’s stock in a transaction that occurred on Wednesday, September 1st.
+The shares were sold at an average price of $69.73, for a total value of $3,789,686.04.
+Following the completion of the transaction, the chairman now directly owns 200,555 shares in the company, valued at approximately $13,984,700.15.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, SVP Frank P. Prager sold 3,150 shares of the business’s stock in a transaction that occurred on Friday, October 29th.
+The shares were sold at an average price of $64.60, for a total transaction of $203,490.00.
+The disclosure for this sale can be found here.
+0.21% of the stock is owned by insiders.

 Xcel Energy, Inc operates as a holding company, which engages in the generation, purchase, transmission, distribution and sale of electricity.
 It operates through the following three segments: Regulated Electric Utility, Regulated Natural Gas Utility and All Others.
 The Regulated Electric Utility segment generates, transmits and distributes electricity primarily in portions of generates, transmits and distributes electricity in Minnesota, Wisconsin, Michigan, North Dakota, South Dakota, Colorado, Texas and New Mexico.